thearpitanand/ecommerce-web-app-client/README.md

 ## About The Project

-Shopping ASAP is an E-Commerce Web site, also known as Electronic commerce or internet commerce, refers to the buying and selling of goods or services using the internet, and the transfer of money and data to execute these transactions.
+Shopping ASAP is an E-Commerce Website, also known as Electronic commerce or internet commerce, refers to the buying and selling of goods or services using the internet, and the transfer of money and data to execute these transactions.

 <!-- <img src="" alt="Project Screenshot" width="80" height="80"> -->